eaglebush/urlbuilder/readme.md

 # urlbuilder

-**urlbuilder** is a composable and expressive URL builder library for Go.
-It provides a fluent API to construct URLs with minimal boilerplate and full flexibility.

----
+`urlbuilder` is a Go package for building URLs in a flexible, composable, and readable way.
+It supports schemes, hosts, ports, paths, IDs, query parameters (with deduplication strategies), user credentials, and fragments.

 ## Features

-- Composable URL parts using function-based configuration
+- Compose URLs using functional options (`UrlPart`)
+- Support for basic auth credentials
-- Support for all common URL components: scheme, host, user/password, path, query, fragment
+- Support for query deduplication modes:
-- Query handling modes: array, last value wins, error on duplicates
-- Built-in cloning and shortcut constructors
-- Clean, idiomatic Go interface

----
+  - `QModeArray`: keep all query parameters (duplicates allowed)
+  - `QModeLast`: keep only the last value for duplicate names
+  - `QModeError`: fail on duplicate query names
+- Cloneable URL builders
+- Minimal allocations (optimized with `strings.Builder`)

 ## Installation